jsonx-org/java/generator/README.md

 ## 1 Introduction

-This document presents the functionality of the <ins>JSD Binding Generator</ins>.
+This document presents the functionality of the <ins>JSONx Binding Generator</ins>.
 It also contains a directory of links to these related resources.

-The <ins>JSD Binding Generator</ins> consumes a JSD schema, and produces Java classes in the form of `.java` files.
-The generated classes have code that relies on the <ins>JSON/Java Binding API</ins> to achieve binding between JSON documents conforming to a JSD schema, and Java object represetations of these documents.
+The <ins>JSONx Binding Generator</ins> consumes a JSD schema, and produces Java classes in the form of `.java` files.
+The generated classes have code that relies on the <ins>JSONx Binding API</ins> to achieve binding between JSON documents conforming to a JSD schema, and Java object represetations of these documents.

 ### 1.1 Conventions Used in This Document